Honey Monster Puffs: Advertising

 In March 2008, a new campaign was launched with a television advertisement.
 The spot featured Honey Monster and his housemate sitting at their breakfast table, singing a nonsense song about Sugar Puffs, in the scat style.
-Finishing with the strapline ‘Feed the fun’, the advertisement represented the idea that Honey Monster brings out the child in everyone.
-The advert was criticised by Julian Barratt and Noel Fielding of the comedy duo The Mighty Boosh, who considered it to be a plagiarisation of the "crimping" songs in their television series.
+Finishing with the strapline 'Feed the fun', the advertisement represented the idea that Honey Monster brings out the child in everyone.
+The advert was criticised by Julian Barratt and Noel Fielding of the comedy duo The Mighty Boosh, who considered it to be a plagiarism of the "crimping" songs in their television series.

 In August 2008 the Honey Monster featured in a charity video and single by the group Samanda, called "Honey Love".
 Another new advert was broadcast for the Honey Waffles cereal variant, returning the Honey Monster to his true self along with his undying love for honey.
 The ad ends with the tagline (as said by the Honey Monster) "Don't tell 'em about the honey, mummy", a reference to the Sugar Puffs endline from the 1970s.

 In popular culture

 Sugar Puffs posters can clearly be seen in the 1966 film Daleks – Invasion Earth: 2150 A.D..
 They helped to finance the film, and in return held a giveaway contest in which the grand prize was a Dalek prop made for the film.

+Sugar Puffs were mentioned by Father Dougal McGuire during a debate on God’s plan for the world in the Father Ted episode “Cigarettes and Alcohol and Rollerblading”.

 The Honey Monster mascot was used as part of a recurring gag in the film Four Lions; one of the main characters uses an outfit of the character as a disguise in the final act.

 Paul Calf was frequently seen eating Sugar Puffs.

 In the British science-fiction show Red Dwarf, Dave Lister is fond of Sugar Puff sandwiches.

 In 2009, as part of Red Nose Day, Honey Monster appeared with many other advertising icons in a self-deprecating sketch called 'The Greatest Minds in Advertising'.
 As the punchline Honey Monster silences his colleagues by singing a song in falsetto (not his trademark deep voice) exhorting people not to buy advertised products but to give their money to Comic Relief instead.

+In January 2013, John Wright in a blog for The Guardian newspaper made what he described as "a perfect breakfast beer" by using a block of stuck-together Sugar Puffs as one of its main ingredients.

 The cereal features in the 2018 Interactive film Black Mirror: Bandersnatch.

-As a result of Honey Monster appearing on the kit of Newcastle United F.C., sales of Sugar Puffs fell by 20% in the north-east of England, as fans of Newcastle's traditional rivals, Sunderland A.F.C., boycotted the brand.
+As a result of Honey Monster appearing in a Sugar Puffs advert, wearing the kit of Newcastle United F.C., sales of Sugar Puffs fell by 20% in the north-east of England, as fans of Newcastle's traditional rivals, Sunderland A.F.C., boycotted the brand.